marcomusy/vedo/README.md

 Max Planck Institute for the Physics of Complex Systems, Dresden, Germany, March 2019.

-Scientific publications using `vtkplotter` so far:
+Scientific publications using `vedo` so far:

 1. X. Diego _et al._:
 *"Key features of Turing systems are determined purely by network topology"*,